Monday, July 13, 2015

 In fact, only one was really missing, the other having landed in Cotentin for some unknown reasons.

-The missing Vindicator having disapeared during a night flight, all theories are possible, but an action of the German Night fighters, because they did not exist before the second half of 1941.
+The missing Vindicator disapeared during a night flight, all theories are possible, but an action of the German Night fighters, because they did not exist before the second half of 1941.

 So, for a total of 49 sorties, there was only one real loss.